hannah-cullen/portfolio/README.md

    Skills used to complete this project include data cleaning in Excel, data analysis, and data visualization.

 ## NERR Educational Program Market Landscape
-  Completed a market landscape and opportunity report for SFSU NERR
+  Completed educational program market landscape research report for SFSU NERR by researching and compiling list of organizations and programs in designated counties; refreshing, deploying and collecting data via a google forms survey, sent to organizations; cleaned and analyzed survey data alongside program data from researching organizations; developed market landscape report identifying topics and areas of opportunity and saturation.

+  Skills used to complete this project include market research, survey creation and deployment, data cleaning and analysis, data visualization and report writing.